 Did you know that on this day in 1866, the first US roller skating rink opened in Rhode Island?
 The rink was constructed in the dining room of the Atlantic House resort hotel in Newport.

-Keep reading for more facts about August 11
+Keep reading for more interesting facts about August 11th in history!

 Airbedandbreakfast.com was launched on this day by its three founders, which is now known as Airbnb.